FWeidhas/hooked/README.md

 - Upload a photo of the location to share its beauty with others.
 - List the types of fish that can be caught at the spot.

+### 👥 Add Friends

+- Add a new friend via their email.

+### 🏞️ Create Trips

+-Create a trip to your chosen fishing spot, select a date and a friend to invite.

 ### 🌦️ Check the Weather

 - Each fishing spot has a dedicated **"Weather Forecast"** button.